 Shifter: Also known as the bicycle shifter, gear control or gear levers, this is the component used to control the gearing mechanisms and select the desired gear ratio depending on the current situation and terrain.
 It is usually attached to the frame but the location can vary slightly depending on the model of bike.

-Seatstay: The seatstay is a bicycle frame tube that runs diagonally downward from the top of the seat tube to the rear dropouts to help stabilize your saddle.
+Seatstay: The seatstay is a bicycle frame tube that runs diagonally downward from the top of the seat tube to the rear dropouts to help stabilise your saddle.

 Seat Tube: Part of your bike frame that attaches to the seat stay, keeping the saddle stable.